 He has that little smirk and he can fly a giant flying thing HAN SOLO I KNEW IT WAS YOU I KNEW IT WAS YOU THE WHOLE TIME

 We all know this.
 By this time, Oldman had tried the lead actor thing and it didn’t quite work out for him.
 Whether or not this was the result of genuine audience/studio reaction, Oldman’s own career choices, or complications due to his personal life (this was one of the first movies he did after swearing off alcohol and joining AA), who can say.
 What IS clear is that his passionate, “out there” and off-the-wall performances had finally fully solidified him as The Bad Guy-Guy, and Ivan Kurshonov is probably the most accessible, well-known of that line up.
 This is signature villain we have here, and signature 90’s Gary.

 His Accent Is The Best

-Ivan, first appearing in disguise as a nebbish reporter in order to board (we know he is supposed to be nebbish because he sports an ill-fitting, grey “dad sweater” and smiles shyly at the assistant who gives him a tour of the plane– whom he will later shoot in the head, by the way) only to shed that disguise instantly as he goes Full Force Bad, utters his threats of terrorism in the most effective Russian accent I have ever heard from a non-Russian actor.
+Ivan first appears in disguise as a nebbish reporter in order to board (we know he is supposed to be nebbish because he sports an ill-fitting, grey “dad sweater” and smiles shyly at the assistant who gives him a tour of the plane– whom he will later shoot in the head, by the way) only to shed that disguise instantly as he goes Full Force Bad!
+This is when he utters his threats of terrorism in the most effective Russian accent I have ever heard from a non-Russian actor.
 The accent remains consistent and intact throughout the film, causing most casual viewers (see: my parents) to assume that “that Russian guy” in Air Force One was actually totally from Russia, guys.

 The moment I figured out the truth was when I realized that both Ivan and Zorg from The Fifth Element were the same guy, and my brain exploded.
 I’ve been a fan ever since.